 - Obscure style may annoy

 Another PS4-exclusive and another absolutely incredible game.
-Bloodborne marks the spiritual successor the the Souls series by FromSoftware.
+Bloodborne marks the spiritual successor the Souls series by FromSoftware.
 It’s a challenging, consistently rewarding and unsurpassed since it launched way back in 2014.

-If you like your games to present incredible difficulty followed by unrivalled triumph, you need to buy Bloodborne.
+If you like your games to present incredible difficulty followed by unrivaled triumph, you need to buy Bloodborne.
 The best part is the game is currently FREE on PlayStation Plus, so what are you waiting for!?

 FromSoftware has recently announced the spiritual successor to Bloodborne: Shadows Die Twice, so once again this is the perfect time to jump onboard.